cstafie/kyss/README.md

 ## alpha release

-- use new shape
-- remake puzzles
+- generate better crossword puzzles
+- - disallow duplicate words (look into this bug)
+- - larger vertical crosswords?
+7x9, 7x11

 - instructions on how to play
 - test email in prod

+- one last round of bugs

 - make reddit post

-- one last round of bugs

 ---

-- add game type without tile bars
+- add game type without tile bars ???
 - socket disconnect issue?
 - share link to game (to invite friends to your game)